dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```

 ### 4. Manage use cases in your app
 Till now, you can use the LiteUseCase in your apps.
-But they are still in an "Unmanaged" state which means you need to handle their lifecycles by yourself.
-You have to destroy them at right time and recreate the models when important settings are changed.
+But they are still in an "Unmanaged" state which means you need to handle their life cycles by yourself.
+You have to destroy them at the right time and recreate the models when important settings are changed.
 TensorFlow LiteX also provides useful facilities to manage use cases in your applications.

 There is a ViewModel, called **LiteUseCaseViewModel**, helps you manage **LiteUseCase** in your apps.
 You can get this ViewModel anywhere inside your fragments or activities to manage use cases.